 Have you found that the feelings that you get from a nice walk in your local park differ greatly from when you have walked through a town, city or neighbourhood?
 You will be surprised when you find out why exactly!

-Where Does This Stem From?
+Where Does This Originate From?

 The ancient Druids of Ireland had many traditions and rituals that connected them to the trees, they considered them to be sacred.
 If you can imagine the ancient, early land of Ireland was once covered with trees and forests, nothing like we have today.
 This modern world would appear completely alien and surreal to them.